ClementMirabel/shape4D/example/README.md

        line18: first time point age
        line19: last time point age
        line20: number of time points
+       line22: give a name to your project

-3. Run perl script with the command `perl process_data.pl`.
+4. Run perl script with the command `perl process_data.pl`.
 The console would show the each time point age if it worked fine and the xml would be generated at the location you entered in the script.

 ## Build Shape4D
 1. (optional) Install CMake with `sudo apt-get install cmake` or with the [online installer](https://cmake.org/files/v3.8/cmake-3.8.2-Linux-x86_64.sh).